Chaitra-Armugam/ZOMATO_ANALYTICS/README.md

 - `Zomato_Analysis_Tableau.twbx` — Tableau workbook containing the dashboard and analysis.
 - `ZOMATO_ANALYTICS_DASHBOARD.mp4` — Video demonstration of the interactive Tableau dashboard.
 - `Zomato_Analysis_Tableau.pdf` - PDF Format of the Tableau Dashboard.

+## Future Project Phases

+This project will be expanded in the subsequent phases of the Data Analyst Project:

+- Power BI
+- SQL